threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_light_setup_completed`

-*Run additional tasks if setup is marked as completed.*
+*Run additional tasks if the setup is marked as completed.*

 **Changelog**